LingASDJ/Maple-Leaves-Pixel-Dungeon/README.md

 - [ ] Player Test
 - [ ] Player aFeedback
 - [ ] Final review
->When the following button is activated, the localization ends
+>When the following button is activated, the projects is completed
 - [ ] Release Apk

 <h1>Maple-Leaves Pixel Dungeon-Dev-Team 2022</h1>